Alex Murdaugh makes his first appearance in court since his murder trial

 He faces an additional nine counts of tax evasion for allegedly ducking just under $487,000 in state incomes taxes.
 Convictions would carry up to five years in prison for each count.

-Lawyers have yet to agree on a trial date for Russell Laffitte over 21 state charges.
+The judge held off setting a trial date for the 21 state charges against Russell Laffitte.
 The ex-CEO of Palmetto State Bank was sentenced in August to seven years in federal prison for helping Murdaugh steal nearly $2 million from clients.
 A jury last November found him guilty of six federal charges related to wire and bank fraud.

-An old college friend of Murdaugh's is awaiting his state sentence after he pleaded guilty last month to 23 state charges that he helped steal millions of dollars in settlements from the sons of the family's housekeeper.
-Cory Fleming, a former attorney, had previously been sentenced to nearly four years in prison on similar federal charges.
-The judge in that case said he would tell Newman that no additional prison time should result from the state charges.
+An old college friend of Murdaugh's got a 10-year state prison term that will run alongside a federal sentence and another 10-year state prison term that will run consecutively.
+Cory Fleming pleaded guilty last month to 23 state charges that he helped steal millions of dollars in settlements from the sons of the family's housekeeper.
+The former attorney had recently been sentenced to nearly four years in prison on similar federal charges.
+The judge in that case said he would tell Newman that no more time behind bars should result from the state charges.

+Lawyers representing the victims asked the judge for additional penalties to deter future deception from lawyers tempted to betray disadvantaged clients.
+State prosecutor Creighton Waters said Fleming “should not get buy-one-get-one-free” and sought consecutive state sentences.
+The state court needs to have a say, too, he said.

+“To be a con man, it depends on trust.
+It depends on reputation.
+It depends on the inherent reliability of having a law license on your wall,” Waters said.

 —-